-SUMMARY: This study looked at genetic diversity in gerbils used in labs.
-Due to the fact that labs are small, groups tend to become less diverse overtime; however, the overall diversity of the gerbils can be found if you outbreed them.
+SUMMARY: This study looked at genetic diversity in lab gerbils.
+Due to the fact that labs are small, animal groups tend to become less diverse overtime; however, the overall diversity of the gerbils can be determined if you outbreed them.
 The significance of inbred or outbred mice in genetic research is that there are advantages to both strains, depending on what your experiment is.
 Using a homogeneous group of inbred mice, you can knock out a certain gene to see exactly what effect it has on the phenotype.
 But genetics are much more complicated than one gene-one phenotype, therefore, using “wild-type” or genetically diverse animals can show how the whole genome reacts.
 Depending on the strain of gerbil that a lab is using, the diversity can create different outcomes.

 Brekke, T. D., Steele, K. A., & Mulley, J. F. (2017).
 Inbred or Outbred?
 Genetic Diversity in Laboratory Rodent Colonies.
 G3 (Bethesda, Md.), 8(2), 679-686. doi:10.1534/g3.117.300495